deconf/Analytics-Insights/readme.txt

 	* gadwp_backenditem_uri filter passes post ID as an additional variable
 * New Features:
 	* a new year-month dimension is now available, to allow further segmentation of the most successful publication years, by month; props by [Antoine Girard](https://github.com/thetoine)
+	* a new 404 Errors report designed to analyze and easily identify the source of 404 errors
 * Bug Fixes:
 	* switch to get_sites() while maintaining compatibility with older WP installs
 	* fix for multisite installs, Properties/Views Settings list was not properly displayed on PHP7
 	* prevent autoloading of reports' cache entries; props by [Alex Bradaric](https://github.com/bradaric)

 = 4.9.3.2 =
 * Enhancements: